Multituberculata: Phylogeny

 Cladogram after Carvalho et al. 2025:

-Paleoecology
+Palaeobiology

 Behaviour

 Multituberculates are some of the earliest mammals to display complex social behaviours.
 One species, Filikomys, from the Late Cretaceous of North America, engaged in multi-generational group nesting and burrowing.

+Life history

+Osteohistological evidence in the form of differential proportions of bone tissue types indicative of length of lactation periods suggests that multituberculates had life history strategies more closely resembling those of placental mammals than those of marsupials.

 Extinction

 The extinction of multituberculates has been a topic of controversy for several decades.
 After at least 88 million years of dominance over most mammalian assemblies, multituberculates reached the peak of their diversity in the early Palaeocene, before gradually declining across the final stages of the epoch and the Eocene, finally disappearing in the early Oligocene.

 The last multituberculate species, Ectypodus childei, went extinct near the end of the Eocene in North America.
 It is unclear why this particular species persisted for so long when all of its counterparts succumbed to replacement by rodents.

 Traditionally, the extinction of multituberculates has been linked to the rise of rodents (and, to a lesser degree, earlier placental competitors like hyopsodonts and Plesiadapiformes), which supposedly competitively excluded multituberculates from most mammalian faunas.
 Adams et al. (2019) argued in favor of this hypothesis as rodents have a higher bite force than multituberculates, which would have given them access to harder, drier seeds which were becoming more abundant and had a greater range of food compared to multituberculates.
 The authors also argued rodents had was longer gestation periods and larger neonates which gave them a competitive advantage over multituberculates.
 In addition, they believed the diversity of new predators such as owls, creodonts, and carnivorans, also played a role in their extinction.

 However, the idea that multituberculates were competitively replaced by rodents and other placentals has been criticised by several authors.
 For one thing, it relies on the assumption that these mammals are "inferior" to more derived placentals, and ignores the fact that rodents and multituberculates had co-existed for at least 15 million years.
 According to some researchers, multituberculate "decline" is shaped by sharp extinction events, most notably after the Tiffanian, where a sudden drop in diversity occurs.
 Finally, the youngest known multituberculates do not exemplify patterns of competitive exclusion; the Oligocene Ectypodus is a rather generalistic species, rather than a specialist.
 This suggests that multituberculates simply could not cope with climatic and vegetation changes, as well as the rise of new predatory eutherians, such as miacids.
 However, rodents probably still played a role in their decline.